Graphiant Test Plan

 Test Purpose:

-Create traffic policies at site3 to select between circuits to put specific traffic on
+Create traffic policies at site 3 to select between circuits on which to put specific traffic.

 Procedure: